Inverse Optimal Control from Incomplete Trajectory Observations: Introduction

 \subsection{Related Work}

-Existing IOC techniques can be categorized by whether the forward optimal control problems are computed within the procedure.
-One type is a nested iterative process involving an inner loop, where predicted trajectories of the corresponding forward problem are computed for a given cost function, and an outer loop, where the cost function (feature weights) is updated.
-This structure was initially utilized in \citep{abbeel2004apprenticeship} for learning unknown reward functions of a statistic Markov decision process, where IOC is more often referred to as inverse reinforcement learning.
-In their work, a criterion for recovering the feature weights is to maximize the margin between costs of the predicted and observed trajectories.
-A similar idea also appears in \citep{ratliff2006maximum}.
-Another popular principle for updating cost functions (in the outer loop) is proposed in \citep{ziebart2008maximum}, by finding the feature weights such that the probability distribution over trajectories maximizes the entropy and simultaneously matches the feature values of observations.
-This maximum entropy IRL is then extended and applied to various scenarios, such as learning humanoid locomotion \citep{park2013inverse}, autonomous vehicles \citep{kuderer2015learning}, and robot navigation \citep{vasquez2014inverse}.
-In \citep{mombaur2010human}, cost functions are obtained based on penalizing the deviations of the predicted trajectory from observed paths; similar methods are applied to studying human walking \citep{clever2016inverse} and arm motion planning \citep{berret2011evidence}.
+Existing IOC methods can be categorized based on whether the forward optimal control problem needs to be computed within the learning process.
+The first category of existing works is based on a nested architecture, where the feature weights are updated in an outer loop while the corresponding optimal control system is solved in an inner loop.
+Different methods of this type focus on different strategies to update the feature weights in the outer layer.
+Representative methods include \citep{abbeel2004apprenticeship}, {where the feature weights are updated towards matching the feature values of the reproduced optimal trajectories with the demonstrations,} \citep{ratliff2006maximum}, where the feature weights are solved by maximizing the margin between the objective function value of the observed trajectories and the value of any simulated optimal trajectories, and \citep{ziebart2008maximum}, where the feature weights are optimized such that the probability distribution of system's trajectories maximizes the entropy while matching the empirical feature values of demonstrations.
+These nested IOC methods have been successfully applied to humanoid locomotion \citep{park2013inverse}, autonomous vehicles \citep{kuderer2015learning}, robot navigation \citep{vasquez2014inverse}, learning from human corrections \citep{bajcsy2017learning,jin2020learning}, etc. In \citep{mombaur2010human}, the weights are learned by minimizing the deviation of the reproduced optimal trajectory from the observed one; the similar methods are applied to studying human walking \citep{clever2016inverse} and arm motion \citep{berret2011evidence}.

-The nested algorithms have to solve the forward optimal control problem repeatedly, making cost function learning computationally costly.
-This motivates developing ways of directly recovering feature weights.
-The fundamental idea is based on constructing a set of optimality equations which hold for the observed optimal trajectories.
-The idea was first presented in \citep{keshavarz2011imputing}, where the Karush-Kuhn-Tucker (KKT) optimality conditions are used and the objective functions are solved by minimizing a residual to quantify violations of those conditions. \citep{puydupin2012convex} applied the KKT-based method to IOC problems for analysis of human locomotion.
-Other successful works include \citep{johnson2013inverse} where a residual optimization is established based on the Pontryagion's Minimum principle, \citep{aghasadeghi2014inverse} where the Euler Lagrange equations in continuous cases are employed, and \citep{dvijotham2010inverse}, where the Hamilton-Jacobi-Bellman equations are used.